 Whitewater rafting is a popular way to experience the remote canyons of Dinosaur National Monument.
-Self-guided raft trips, sometimes referred to as private or non-commercial river trips are permitted on both the Green and Yampa Rivers.
+Self-guided raft trips, also known as private or noncommercial river trips, are permitted on both the Green and Yampa Rivers.
 There are also options for both multiday and single-day trips.

 Permits are required for all rivers within Dinosaur National Monument.
 Boating permits are limited to protect the natural and cultural resources and leave the river canyons unimpaired for future boaters.
 Rules and regulations have been put in place to assure that all travelers on the river will have a safe, peaceful, and memorable trip.
 Permits for multiday and single-day trips are made available to the public through a lottery.

 Staff are generally available by phone to answer questions and assist with trip planning Monday through Friday, 8 a.m. to Noon (Mountain Time), at (970) 374-2468.
 You may also contact us by email.

 Download the 2023 Boating in the Monument document (Adobe PDF) to review all monument regulations regarding river trips.
 This document is required to be carried by each group on their trip.